 A high-traffic event means high-demand for bandwidth.
 For large events, our primary transmission preference is always fiber; however, that’s often limited and requires a long lead-time if the circuit needs to be constructed.
 Assuming fiber isn’t an option, a dedicated internet circuit will suffice.
 The key to any transmission path is to get it booked and tested as early as possible.
 And if IP is your desired transmission path, make sure you have a dedicated connection.
 The last thing you want is your live stream to be sharing the same bandwidth as the house WiFi network.

+Our final live event production challenge is parking.
 Like most of the items listed above, booking early is the key.
 Travel accommodations are no exception.
 A last-minute flight isn’t going to be cheap – or available – and it’s almost guaranteed that all local hotels will be booked.
 Personally, we like to book AirBnb’s instead of hotels.
 They give you a comfortable place to crash and generally a few free parking spaces.